Editorial Standards

 Inherited property, basis, and holding period

-Inherited assets generally use the fair market value at the date of death for basis, and they are typically treated as long term.
+Inherited assets use the fair market value at the date of death for basis under IRC §1014, and they are automatically treated as long term under IRC §1223(9) – the long‑term character is mandatory, not 'typical,' so a sale of inherited stock within months of death still belongs in Part II.
 If Form 8971, Schedule A applied, maintain basis consistency between the reported estate value and the beneficiary or estate records, as the instructions require.

 Capital gain distributions and special buckets